Nice to meet you.

 Hearing from the team is necessary when evaluating the progress of your plan.
 Distribute a survey in your employee newsletter to get some feedback.
 Everybody in a business communicates, and getting comments and criticisms from all levels and across all teams is necessary for effective leadership communication

-7. Modify plan if necessary
+7. Modify the plan if necessary

 If you are disappointed in the results of your internal communication plan, change it.
 If a specific tactic didn’t send a message as well as you expected, choose a different one.
 If you chose the wrong strategy for a particular audience, go about communicating with them another way.
-If your team easily surpassed your goals, aim higher.
+If your team easily surpasses your goals, aim higher.

 Communication tips for any business